 In 2013, Danny focused on theatre work.
 Two return performances at the Donmar Warehouse beginning in February with Trelawny of the Wells working again with director Joe Wright (Atonement).
 Danny portrayed Ferdinand Gadd.
 August saw Danny lead in Nick Payne’s The Same Deep Water as Me.
 Danny then went on to lead the cast in the revival Jez Butterworth’s Mojo at The Harold Pinter Theatre in November.
 He was nominated for Best Supporting Actor in the What’s On Stage Awards for his performances in Trelawny of the Wells and Mojo.

 In 2014, Danny’s television works included The Nightshift for Sky Arts for critically acclaimed Playhouse Present series premiered in May.
 Danny worked again with Ashley Walters (Top Buzzer, Outcasts).
 The multiple award winning Common a hard hitting drama exploring the effects of the Joint Enterprise Law, aired in July.
 The Great War: The People’s Story aired on ITV in August 2014 to coincide with centenary of the First World War.
 The Great Fire premiered on ITV in October and Danny portrayed diarist Samuel Pepys.

-2016 Starts off with Dad’s Army film release on 5 February and followed by BBC’s Line of Duty.
-Danny will then be back on the boards for his debut at The Old Vic in Harold Pinter’s The Caretaker.
+2016 Started off with Dad’s Army film release on 5 February and followed by BBC’s Line of Duty.
+Danny was then back on the boards for his debut at The Old Vic in Harold Pinter’s The Caretaker.
 Danny will share the stage with Timothy Spall and George MacKay.
-Later in 2016 The Infiltrator and The Limehouse Golem films will be released.

 Follow Daniel Mays on twitter: @DanielMays9